SilencerCo: History

 SilencerCo was founded in 2008 by former President Jonathon Shults and Joshua Waldron.
 Soon after, SilencerCo launched its first product, a .22 caliber silencer called the Sparrow.
-SilencerCo specializes in creating products that improve sound reduction levels, durability, form and function, ease of use and user serviceability.
+SilencerCo specializes in creating products that enhance sound reduction levels, durability, form and function, ease of use and user serviceability.

-Since 2015, the company also provides legal counsel to customers in getting the silencer approval.
+Since 2015, the company has also provided legal counsel to customers to facilitate the silencer approval process.

 Acquisitions and growth

-In 2011, SilencerCo acquired South Carolina-based SWR (Southeastern Weaponry Research) Manufacturing, which was founded in 1994 and specialized in the design and production of sound suppressors.
-The existing SWR firearm suppressors expanded SilencerCo's product line with the addition of the Warlock™ 22, Spectre™ 22, Octane™ 9 and Specwar™ 556.
+In 2011, SilencerCo acquired South Carolina-based SWR (Southeastern Weaponry Research) Manufacturing, a South Carolina-based company founded in 1994, specializing in the design and production of sound suppressors.
+This acquisition expanded SilencerCo's product line with the addition of the Warlock™ 22, Spectre™ 22, Octane™ 9 and Specwar™ 556, all existing SWR firearm suppressors.

 SilencerCo was featured in the Inc. 5000 three years in a row, listed as #202 in 2013 with a three-year growth rate of 2,084%, #604 in 2014 with a three-year growth rate of 788% and #701 in 2015 with a three-year growth rate of 646%.
 Other honors include being listed as #4 of the Utah 100 and #20 in the Utah Fast 50.